 • Use members of your team to create one-to-one videos, which act as a two-sided conversation using only one person.
 Look for ways to automate the process and reduce some of your overhead tasks, while simultaneously adding in conversational tones wherever possible.

 • Holiday season?
 Create personalized videos wishing your prospects a Happy Holidays, a fun summer, or just a merry weekend.
 Look for ways to engage with consumer feedback to optimize the process.

 Videography doesn’t need to be difficult, and in today’s world of digital inference, personalized videos can be created using only a well-lit room and a smartphone.
 Worried you don’t have enough time to do it all?
-Freelance websites such as Upwork, Fiverr, and WriterAccess have excellent resources to help manage your personalization efforts while on a budget.
-Shooting your own video content can be rough, need some help?
+As a result, freelance websites such as Upwork, Fiverr, and WriterAccess have excellent resources.
+Accordingly these websites help to manage your personalization efforts while on a budget.

 3. Engaging Analytics